Art-Sells/Arells/Build-Notes.md

 ## Test
-- Test USDC to CBBTC no fee transfer, back and forth many times... yarn hardhat run scripts/deploy.ts --network base yarn hardhat run test/mass_usdc_swap_test.js --network base yarn hardhat run test/mass_cbbtc_swap_test.js --network base yarn hardhat test --network base
+- Test USDC to CBBTC no fee transfer, back and forth many times... yarn hardhat run test/mass_usdc_swap_test.js --network base yarn hardhat run test/mass_cbbtc_swap_test.js --network base
-** Remove P/K & P/K Test from e en vee (check decoding process for each individual account to prevent external P/K decoding)**
+- *** Remove P/K & P/K Test from e en vee (check decoding process for each individual account to prevent external P/K decoding) ***
-** Only change VatopGroup information if transactions are successful, keep trying transaction until successful, if transaction reverts, try transaction again...
+- *** Only change VatopGroup information if transactions are successful, keep trying transaction until successful, if transaction reverts, try transaction again...
 AFTER LAUNCH: Remove later Console.logs in USDC/CBBTC supplication.js and condense to make faster and more efficient.
 Add later check to check liquidity with cbbtc/usdc wallet and if there's enough liquidity for a supplication (f not, supplications will only transfer small amounts)...
-And add later a function to compare total amount in USDC & CBBTC with Vatop Groups and if it doesn't match, then delete correspondingly (in case anyone transacts with their wallet-address outside HPM-MASS) **
+And add later a function to compare total amount in USDC & CBBTC with Vatop Groups and if it doesn't match, then delete correspondingly (in case anyone transacts with their wallet-address outside HPM-MASS) ***
+- *** Loop over more ticks if fee free routes aren't find 10, 20, 30? ***

 ### After Test